anisul-Islam/javascript-documentation/README.md

       console.log(typeof symbol1); // symbol
       console.log(symbol1 === symbol2); // false

+      const symbol = Symbol("Bye");
+      console.log(typeof symbol);
+      console.log(symbol);

       // BigInt: Represents large integers with arbitrary precision (introduced in ECMAScript 2020).
+This data type can represent numbers greater than 253-1 which helps to perform operations on large numbers.
+The number is specified by writing ‘n’ at the end of the value

+      var bigNumber = 125522222222222222222222222222222222222n;
+      console.log(bigNumber);
       ```

-  - Non Primitive data types: Object (Array is also part of Object type), Function, RegEx, Date
+  - Non Primitive data types: non-primitive data types are derived from primitive data types.
+It is also known as derived data types or reference data types.
+Object (Array is also part of Object type), Function.

     - Example